 Meet Team Challenge Long Island: One Team - One Goal - To find a cure

-During my 33 years with Crohn’s disease I’ve had some great times and some major challenges.
-Ths website captures many of my personal stories as well as a recap of training with the incredible Team Challenge crew during the past four years.
-Last August I recently shared my story and the Team Challenge adventure in an hour long interview on WFAN - honored to openly share with all of New York City what this program means to me and all my new friends at the CCFA.
+During my many years with Crohn’s disease I’ve had some great times as well as major challenges.
+Ths website captures some of my deepest personal stories and a recap of training with the incredible Team Challenge Long Island crew from 2009 to 2012.
+Last August I shared my story and the Team Challenge adventure in an hour long interview on WFAN - honored to openly share with all of New York City what this program has meant to me and all my new friends at the CCFA.
 The energy and support we share is incredibly important.
-Click here to listen to my 8/5/12 interview.

 To the left is Julie aka @SemiColonGirl who raced for Team Challenge the first time in Napa in 2012 and has since completed two other races in Las Vegas and Chicago.
 She joined the team after learning of the program from my posts on Twitter.
 Julie suffered for many years and faced a life threatening struggle with Crohn's after her small bowel burst inside her.
 Visit her website ScrewYouCrohns.com to learn more about how she fights on with humor and the courage of a warrior, including a "semi colon" tattoo on her leg!

 Powerful… Meet one of the most impressive guys I've ever met, also through Twitter.
 Michael @MJSeres lives in the UK, has severe Crohn's disease and had a small bowel transplant last year.
 He was only the 11th person there to have this procedure.
 He's 43 with three children, the oldest a teenager also named Aaron like my oldest child.
 Michael is an incredible fighter having extreme courage through countless surgeries.
-Remarkably he carried the Olympic torch in early July.
-He's now in a real battle after stoma reversal surgery.
+Remarkably he carried the Olympic torch in early July 2012 and is a strong advocate for patient rights.
 Visit his blog to learn about a true hero in our fight for a cure.

-Why do I train - walking and running great distances, or just tweeting and sharing stories, I'll continue to fight for myself, my family and for each of these people along with my incredible Long Island teammates.
-I do it for the friends I've met, either online or through this incredible program.
-I do it for the team, a global network of #Crohnies.
+Whether walking or running great distances, or just tweeting and sharing stories, I'll continue to fight for myself, my family and for each of these people along with my incredible Long Island teammates.
+I'll fight for the friends I've met, either online or through this incredible program.
+I'll fight for the team, a global network of #Crohnies.